The77Lab/gmfcs_stgcn/README.md

 This repository contains the code implementation for the research paper titled *Motor Function Assessment of Children with Cerebral Palsy using Monocular Video*.
 This paper was presented at IEEE-EMBS International Conference on Body Sensor Networks (IEEE BSN 2023).

+Also, it contains the additional parts in TSNRE folder, for an extended journal paper under review.

 ## Authors
 Peijun Zhao, Department of Mechanical Engineering, Massachusetts Institute of Technology